ylvao/HEL-8048/README.md

 `exam.html` HTML version of the jupyter notebook containing the exam

-`pokemon.csv` Collection of the Pokémon data used in the exam, [retrived from kaggle](https://www.kaggle.com/datasets/rounakbanik/pokemon?resource=download)
+`pokemon.csv` Collection of the Pokémon data used in the exam, [retrieved from kaggle](https://www.kaggle.com/datasets/rounakbanik/pokemon?resource=download)

-`LICENCE` Includes the terms and conditions of the GNU General Public Licence
+`LICENSE` Includes the terms and conditions of the GNU General Public License

-`decicions.pdf` PDF report that justifies the use of figure styles, reporting, and analysis.
+`decisions.pdf` PDF report that justifies the use of figure styles, reporting, and analysis.

 ## Run Locally